 The initial study also included a vessel charter for testing and developing a specialized gear for octopus fishing that may eventually be useful for scientific studies and index surveys of octopus abundance.
 The unbaited gear consists of small "habitat pots" that act as artificial den space for octopus.
 Similar gear is used in octopus fisheries in other parts of the world.
-A variety of pot designs and materials are being tested for use in Alaska.
-An initial trial of habitat pot gear was conducted in spring 2010, and more work is underway during fall 2010.
-The initial data indicate that longlined plywood box pots are an economical and feasible method for capturing octopus.
-In the spring trials, plywood box pots and scrap ATV tires had a capture rate of about 30%, but pots made from a variety of plastic materials had a much lower catch rate.
+A variety of pot designs and materials were tested for use in Alaska.
+An initial trial of habitat pot gear was conducted in spring and fall 2010, and more work is underway during fall 2011.
+The preliminary data indicate that longlined plywood box pots are an economical and feasible method for capturing octopus.
+In the spring and summer trials, plywood box pots and scrap ATV tires had a capture rate of 25-35%, but pots made from a variety of plastic materials had a much lower (<10%) catch rate.
 Captured octopus ranged in size from than 2 kg to over 20 kg.
-A total of 91 octopus were captured in 479 pot lifts during the spring study, and 33 octopus have been captured so far in the fall study.
+To date, a total of 288 octopus have been captured in 1,868 pot lifts.